truenas/middleware/docs/source/middleware/jobs.rst

 ===========

 Calling a job method will immediately print its job ID and exit.
-To wait for a job to complete (and observe its progress meanwhile) use `-job` parameter.
+To wait for a job to complete (and observe its progress meanwhile) use `--job` parameter.
 At the end the job return value will be printed:

 .. code-block:: text